oguzkaganozt/djangow/README.md

     git push heroku master

+Scaling an application on Heroku is equivalent to changing the number of dynos that are running.
 To scale the app by setting active dynos (web=0 means site is offline):

     heroku ps:scale web=1